-Yzerman has been meticulous in his approach to running the Lightning's hockey operations department, with an emphasis on drafting and development.
-Despite a run to the Stanley Cup Final in 2015 and the Eastern Conference Final in 2011, Yzerman has remained methodical in the process and refused to sacrifice sustained, long-term success for the sake of short-term goals.
-Instead he has focused on the draft and cultivating the team's young talent.
-That approach has started to pay off as home-grown players such as Tyler Johnson, Ondrej Palat, Nikita Kucherov, Alex Killorn, Nikita Nesterov, Andrej Sustr and others now form part of the nucleus that propelled the Lightning to the 2015 Stanley Cup Final and have Tampa Bay poised to be a contender for years to come.
+Yzerman was meticulous in his approach to running the Lightning's hockey operations department as general manager, with an emphasis on drafting and development.
+He helped lead Tampa Bay to the Eastern Conference Final in three of the previous four seasons, four times total during his tenure, as well as a trip to the 2015 Stanley Cup Final, Yzerman remained methodical in the process and refused to sacrifice sustained, long-term success for the sake of short-term goals.
+Instead he focused on the draft and cultivating the team's young talent.
+That approach paid off as home-grown players such as Tyler Johnson, Ondrej Palat, Brayden Point, Nikita Kucherov, Alex Killorn, Andrei Vasilevskiy, Anthony Cirelli and others knocking on the door to the NHL now forming part of the team's young nucleus that has Tampa Bay poised for sustained success.

 During the summer of 2018, Yzerman spent time focusing on internal needs.
 He started by signing defenseman Ryan McDonagh, acquired at the 2018 trade deadline, to a seven-year contract extension, keeping the former New York Rangers captain in Tampa Bay long-term.
 Yzerman then turned his attention to forward Nikita Kucherov, whose contract was set to expire during the summer of 2019, inking the skilled forward to an eight-year pact that runs through the 2026-27 season.
 In the meantime, Yzerman and his staff were also able to re-sign all the Lightning's restricted free agents, maintaining the organization's depth moving into the 2018-19 campaign and retaining the core of the roster that earned the best record in the Eastern Conference for the second time in franchise history in 2017-18.